jupyterlab/jupyterlab/docs/source/user/extensions.rst

    **Figure:** Blacklisted installed extension

-Whitelist
+Whitelist mode
-^^^^^^^^^
+^^^^^^^^^^^^^^

+A whitelist maintains a set of approved extensions that users can freely search and install.
+Extensions need to go through some sort of vetting process before they are added to the whitelist.
+When using a whitelist, the extension manager will highlight extensions that have been explicitly added to the whitelist.

-If you, or your administrator, has enabled the :ref:`whitelist_mode` JupyterLab will first use the whitelist and only show "Install" action for whitelisted extensions.
-The withelisted extensions
+If you, or your administrator, has enabled the whitelist mode JupyterLab will use the whitelist and only show extensions present in the withelist.
+The other extensions will not be show in the search result.

-The other extensions will be show in the search result but you will not be able to install them.
+You will be informed of the number of non whitelisted extensions, but will not be able to see them.
+You can click on that message to be driven to this documentation page.

 .. figure:: images/listings/searchresult_whitelisted.png
    :align: center